-Bronson Canyon, aka, Bronson Caves, is a man-made collection of tunnels and crevices carved into the Hollywood Hills.
-This rocky, interplanetary landscape is one of the most popular filming locations in the industry.
+Bronson Canyon, aka Bronson Caves, is a man-made collection of tunnels and crevices carved into the Hollywood Hills.
+This rocky landscape is one of the most famous filming locations in Los Angeles and the industry.
 Its otherworldly setting is balanced out by its easy access, lying on the far western edge of Griffith Park.
-Hundreds of popular sci-fi, western, and action flicks have used Bronson Caves as a backdrop, including the original Batman movie (see if you can find the OG Batcave).
+Hundreds of popular sci-fi, Western and action flicks have used Bronson Caves as a backdrop, including the original Batman movie (see if you can find the OG Batcave).

-Other notable T.V./films shot here: The Hills Have Eyes, The A-team.
+Other notable TV shows and films shot here: The Hills Have Eyes, The A-team

 The Bradbury Building